propall/yolov9freshfork/README.md

 conda install ipykernel
 ipython kernel install --user --name=yolov9_detection If WSL is used, make sure that the "Jupyter" extension in VSCode is enabled for WSL too, by default it only enables on Windows.

+For pytorch 2.6 we have error due to changes with load() fn for loading weights, use torch==2.5.0 and torchvision==0.20 if you want to use the latest versions without modifying the code
 ```

 ### 1.2 Data Preprocessing for roboflow sources